apisearch-io/apisearch.io/feed.md

 ```

 The feed will be served in [`JSONL`](https://jsonlines.org) format.
 As simple as
 a file when you write a json representation of an item.
+Important.
+Each line must represent one item.
+This means that break lines must be encoded.